intel/iotg_tsn_ref_sw/README_json.md

     ./run.sh $PLAT $IFACE opcua-pkt1a setup
     ```

-2. [Board A] Run the setup script to initialize IP and MAC address, then start
+2. [Board B] Run the setup script to initialize IP and MAC address, then start
     clock synchronization and setup ingress qdisc.

     ```sh